Updated: 3 days ago

 It’s all “successful economic progress” and “urban future utopia!”
 Get on board, roach!
 Climb into that urban office and feast on the high wage that will be spent on overpriced housing, food, taxes, services, and healthcare!

 French G7 & Bloomberg deception: they call decades of dirigisme “capitalism.”
 There has not been “capitalism” in the West for generations.
 There has been one dirigiste program after the next.
-Now the dirigistes who gave us the debt, engage in semantic deception, calling the failures of their own economic interventions “capitalism.”
+Now the dirigistes who gave us the debt, use semantic deception as they call the failures of their own economic interventions “capitalism.”
 They scare people with myths of non-existent income inequality that Alvarism irrefutably disproved in Economic Sovereignty.

 And lastly, they hail Chinese communism as the way of the future for economic policy.
 Failed democratic socialists falsely blame non-existent capitalism, and then pass the torch to communists.
 We’ve seen this story before in history.
 It’s not new or clever.